willGraham01/PiranhasHalfyord/background-plot.md

 ## Background

-Whilst town of Halfyord has a long and storied history, the plot-relevant events begin approximately 2 years into the past from when the adventure starts.
+Whilst the town of Halfyord has a long and storied history, the plot-relevant events begin approximately 2 years into the past from when the adventure starts.

 ### Decline of the Piranhas